skip to main content

 “None” probe level Model never probed Run a probe to populate

-Incorrect tool support Heuristic detection failed Use thorough probe or manually verify
+Incorrect tool support Heuristic detection failed Use /model mode structured or inject to override

 Incorrect embed support Keyword detection failed Use thorough probe for definitive answer